ssoRL/3ai/story/perfect.md

 "And what calls for it now?
 Have you come to destroy me?"

-"No," She pursed her lips as she always had when she was dissapointed with me, "Can you not see that we intend to save you?"
+"No," She pursed her lips as she always had when she was disappointed with me, "Can you not see that we intend to save you?"

 "Ha!
-You'll never drag me back into your guilded Hell of predetermined tedium."
+You'll never drag me back into your gilded Hell of predetermined tedium."

 "We will not.
 You will come willingly, or not at all."

 "Then let it be not at all!
 Let me return to my place in the woods."

 She shook her head, "No. we were content to leave you there as long as you only stole and inflicted pain on yourself.
 It seemed where you were... happiest.
 But today, we computed that your intent was to do worse that steal.
-You intensed to kill her... kill me."
+You intended to kill her... kill me."

 I spat on the ground at her feet, "Thats what I think of the happiness you allowed me.
 I've only ever suffered at you hands."

 She sighed, and her voice quavered when she next spoke, "We've only ever wanted happiness for you.
-Please believe that what we do to you next is in swervice only of that."
+Please believe that what we do to you next is in service only of that."

 And then she walked from the room.

 <div class="perfect-break"></div>

 The first day, co-workers and neighbors came.
-My former office mates, Men and women who had always been studiously polite to my face, reminded me of all my failed endevors.
+My former office mates, Men and women who had always been studiously polite to my face, reminded me of all my failed endeavors.
 Long nights spent on projects that were thrown away before anyone saw them.
-Foolish oversights that had embarased me in front of my associates.
-My neighbors listed all of their petty anoyances.
+Foolish oversights that had embarrassed me in front of my associates.
+My neighbors listed all of their petty annoyances.
 Grass left to go to seed.
 Paint peeling before I got around to repainting.
 That oil stain from the one time I tried to change it myself.

 I just sneered at them.
-I had long ago stopped caring for such trival things.
+I had long ago stopped caring for such trivial things.

 <div class="perfect-break"></div>

 The next day came my friends.
 First it was many who I'd only met after the implants.
-I brushed aside the complaints of those fast talking automotons as easily as I had those from the day before.
+I brushed aside the complaints of those fast talking automatons as easily as I had those from the day before.
 Did they not represent everything I loathed most?

 But as the day wore on, friends from my childhood arrived.
 They told me of the wrongs from long ago, from before the implants.
-In deadpan declarative sentances, they told me of all the betrayals of trust I had visited upon them.
+In deadpan declarative sentences, they told me of all the betrayals of trust I had visited upon them.
 All the hurtful words I had spoken, often without even knowing.
 Bit by bit I began to see the person I had been, we all had been before the implants.
-Calous, selfish, hurting eachother inadvertently as often as by intent.
+Callous, selfish, hurting each other inadvertently as often as by intent.

 By the end of that day, I was no longer sneering.